 Examples of fear uncertainty and doubt in crypto sphere

 Jimmy is interested in a particular token, but there seems to be a good amount of hostility surrounding it.
-There are numerous people spreading rumors about a partnership falling through and it’s causing investors to get antsy.
+There are numerous people spreading rumours about a partnership falling through and it’s causing investors to get antsy.

 The price of the crypto asset has been ticking down over time, but while others are worried, Jimmy has been doing his research.
-He’s seen no evidence to substantiate these claims of a falling out with the project’s partner, and he believes that this may simply be FUD.
+He’s seen no evidence to substantiate these claims of falling out with the project’s partner, and he believes that this may simply be FUD.

 He decides to take advantage of the situation and buy himself some tokens.
-After a while, the FUD is proven wrong.
+After a while, the FUD is proven to be wrong.
 The partnership goes through and everyone who sold at a loss as the price collapsed struggles to get back in, driving up the price.
 Jimmy makes a nice profit on his play because he didn’t fall prey to FUD.

 However, you should remember that it’s because he actually did his research.
 He didn’t just ignore everything people said and discount it as FUD.
 He knew it was FUD, because he researched the issue himself and identified that there was no real threat.

-Who creates crypto FUD?
+Who creates crypto FUD

 FUD can be created by different people for different reasons.
 Some people are simply voicing concerns with no real basis.
 However, others could be strategically creating FUD in an attempt to manipulate the market.

 These could be other investors with deep pockets or even potentially a competing project.
-A news site may even catch wind of it and run with this information, even if it has no real backing.
+A news site may even catch a wind of it and run with this information, even if it has no real backing.

-What effects does crypto FUD have?
+What effects does crypto FUD have

-Information spreads incredibly fast on the internet and seemingly insignificant rumors can get out of hand very quickly.
+Information spreads incredibly fast on the internet and seemingly insignificant rumours can get out of hand very quickly.
 Even worse, if the team fails to address these concerns quickly enough, many people will take this as evidence that the FUD is real, even if it’s not.
 This can have disastrous consequences.

-How to react on the FUD?
+How to react on the FUD

 Try to remain calm in the face of FUD.
 Ask yourself if the claims are substantiated.
 Do research for yourself and make sure that there is proof of wrongdoing.
 If you don’t then you could be cheating yourself out of a good investment and end up being manipulated by others who wish to profit off of you.

-Is it possible to benefit from the FUD?
+Is it possible to benefit from the FUD

-If you know that a rumor is simply not true, then you may be able to benefit from it.
+If you know that a rumour is simply not true, then you may be able to benefit from it.
 FUD could cause the price of a cryptocurrency asset to take a sizeable hit in value.
 If you know for sure that this hit is unwarranted, then you could take it as an opportunity to add more coins or tokens to your stack.